omahs/docs-36/docs/tutorials/build-first-react.md

 :::tip

-For the `REACT_APP_NODE_URI` you can connect to a [QuickNode](https://www.quicknode.com/) or [Infura](https://infura.io/) puclic Node.
+For the `REACT_APP_NODE_URI` you can connect to a [QuickNode](https://www.quicknode.com/) or [Infura](https://infura.io/) public Node.
 Both services allow to connect your dApp to different blockchain networks.
 You will need to connect to interact with Nevermined contracts.

 :::